Ada-Developers-Academy/core-unit-1/intro-to-tests/intro-to-pytest.md

    - This represents a test file that is responsible for testing `projectname/somefile.py`
 1. There are some other files: `__init__.py` and `context.py`
    - We will not focus on these files, but feel free to read through them
+1. Our `venv` folder is located directly inside of our project directory.

 This folder structure isn't necessary to make `pytest` work; this folder structure:

 1. Provides structure and organization to our projects
-1. Mimics a project structure commonly used across technologies
+2. Mimics a project structure commonly used across technologies

 ### Tests Files go in the `tests` Directory